 Shark demon in Dororo: Jiromaru explained

-I’m starting here because Dororo does not play cute with its shark concept.
-It goes straight for dread.
+I am starting here because Dororo does not play cute with its shark concept.
+Instead, it goes straight for dread.

 9Jiromaru – Dororo

 Jiromaru is the kind of character that makes me sit up and stop snacking.
-The “shark” here is not ocean wildlife.
-It’s a demon shape built for horror.
+The shark here is not ocean wildlife.
+It is a demon shape built for pure horror.

-In Dororo, I meet Shiranui, a fisherman wrecked by war, and Jiromaru, his seemingly loyal apprentice.
-Together, they turn into two of the story’s nastiest threats.
-They don’t just kill.
-They collect organs and body parts, which makes the shark form feel grimly appropriate.
+In Dororo, we meet Shiranui, a fisherman wrecked by war, and Jiromaru, his seemingly loyal apprentice.
+Together they become two of the story’s nastiest threats.
+They do not just kill.
+Instead, they collect organs and body parts, which makes the grinning shark form feel grimly fitting.

-Shiranui even offers his arm to be devoured to earn the demons’ trust.
-That detail alone tells me everything about the vibe: sacrifice, obsession, and monsters that do not care about human logic.
-If you like villains who feel hopelessly cruel, this arc lands in the same “what is wrong with you” space as the story’s major villains I love to roast for totally different reasons.
+To earn the demons’ trust, Shiranui even offers up his own arm to be devoured.
+That single detail tells you everything: sacrifice, obsession, and monsters with no use for human logic.
+So if you like villains who feel hopelessly cruel, this arc sits in the same “what is wrong with you” space as the villains I love to roast for very different reasons.

 Why Jiromaru works for me: